During the semester, Watzek is open 24 hours a day Monday through Thursday, with shorter hours on weekends.

 Hours are more limited during academic breaks and the summer.

-You can always start at the library service desk, the same place you go to check out materials and ask for reserve items.
+You can always start at the library service desk, the same place you go to check out materials and ask for course reserves (items you can borrow for three hours, typically).
 For in-depth help with research, we encourage you to consult with the librarian who specializes in a particular area.
-First-year students have a personal librarian corresponding to Words and Numbers sections.
-We encourage first-year students to email and meet with your personal librarian when you need any kind of help with the library.
+First-year students have a librarian corresponding to their Words and Numbers sections.
+We encourage first-year students to get in touch with that librarian for any kind of help with the library.